 Owing to the rather bitter flavor of fenugreek seeds and, hence, seeds that have been got rid of their bitter flavor or capsules containing the powdered seeds are the preferred products.
 The standard dosage of fenugreek is 5 grams to 30 grams with every meal or 15 grams to 90 grams taken all one time with one meal every day.

 It may be noted that fenugreek also possesses the ability to lower the blood sugar levels and, hence, it has also been experimentally employed in the form of a substitute for oral insulin.
 In the event of an individual suffering from diabetes, he/ she ought to be conscious that ingesting fenugreek may possibly get in the way of their insulin therapy.

 According to a section of authorities on herbal medicine, fenugreek contains high amounts of mucilage and this might possibly coat the stomach as well as lower the absorption of prescription drugs by the body.
 Hence, it is advisable that you consume fenugreek in limited amounts provided you are taking other medications.

 The aerial parts as well as the seeds of the herb are used for therapeutic purpose.
 While the aerial parts of fenugreek are used in the form of decoction, tincture, capsule and a poultice, the seeds are generally used as an infusion.

 The whole fenugreek plants should be picked fresh for using them in salads when they are approximately 5 cm (2 inches) in height.
 The plants should be cut off from their roots.
 When the seeds have ripened, uproot the plants and hang them to dehydrate.
-Once the seeds are absolutely dried out, thresh and isolate them from the plant.
+Once the seeds are absolutely dried out, thresh and isolate them from the herb.
 If necessary, pulverize the seeds.
 You may store the whole dried out seeds or the pounded fenugreek seed powder in sealed containers for use when needed.